Accommodation in Murchison, at a glance

-The accommodation options at Murchison are split between three locations: the Albert Nile, Paraa and the Victoria Nile, and Kaniyo Pabidi and the Masindi road.
+The accommodation options in Murchison Falls National Park are split between three locations: the Albert Nile, Paraa and the Victoria Nile, and Kaniyo Pabidi and the Masindi road.

-These lodges cater for a range of budgets: from modest, to mid-range, to luxury.
+These lodges cater for a range of budgets: from modest, through the mid-range, to luxury.
 Prices range between $40 to $500 per night.

 Which accommodation is right for you will depend on many factors, including your budget, group size, and duration of stay.